UnstableDesign/AdaCAD/docs/howtouse/operations/margin.md

 - `draft`: the draft you'd like to add a margin to
 - `margin`: When the second inlet is unfilled, it adds a margin of unset threads to the top, right, bottom, and/or left.
 If the second inlet has a draft, the margin is filled with the pattern of the draft specified

-## Description
-Encases one structure within another by adding the second structure to the top, left, bottom and/or right of the draft.

 ## Application
 Adds borders of a given structure to rectangular blocks, perhaps to maintain consistent packing as one samples various structures across the width of the cloth.